-Vulnerability - adults
+Vulnerability - Adults

+In Ireland we consider an adult a Vulnerable Person if the adult has a restricted capacity to guard himself/herself against harm or exploitation or to report such harm or exploitation.
+This may arise as a result of emotional physical or intellectual impairment and risk of abuse may be influenced by both context and individual circumstances.
 Some adults may be more vulnerable than others, for example an adult with a disability or learning difficulties may have a different understanding of danger, risk or even instructions being given.
 Adults with previous negative experiences will also be vulnerable.
 Adults in a leader role should ensure that they understand how to keep such vulnerable adults safe and free from harm.
 Teaching and training can be provided in accordance with the recommendations given in the Instructor training programmes.